How to build a comprehensive B2B content marketing strategy

 Thus, everything you produce should be backed with a goal and tied to a call to action.

 One more thing to keep in mind here – make sure your content plan aligns with the buyer’s journey.
-In short, the buyer’s journey can be divided into three stages namely:
+In short, the buyer’s journey can be divided into three stages, namely:

-1. Awareness
+• Awareness

-2. Consideration
+• Consideration

-3. Decision
+• Decision

-It makes sense to understand that a customer who is still in the awareness stage wouldn’t be interested in content that convinces him to buy as in the decision-making stage.
+It makes sense to understand that a customer who is still in the awareness stage wouldn’t be interested in content that convinces him to buy as he would be in the decision-making stage.
 Instead, he will need at least seven interactions (hint: the rule of seven) with your brand before he is introduced to your paid services or products.

 Prospects and customers in different stages of the buyer’s journey need different types of content.
-This is why you need to ensure that the goal of each piece of content that you and your team create syncs with where the reader is in his customer’s journey.
+This is why you need to ensure that the goal of each piece of content you and your team create syncs with where the reader is in his customer’s journey.

 In simple words, you will need content for each stage.

-Create your mission statement to add direction to your work
+2. Create your mission statement to add direction to your work

-Once your goals are in place, you will need to prepare a mission statement too.
-Ideally, it will address only three main areas as CMI outlines.
+Once your goals are in place, you will need to prepare a mission statement, too.
+Ideally, it will address only three main areas, as CMI outlines.
 These are:

-Now that your goals and mission statement are ready, let’s get you to poke and prod at your audience pool to map out a buyer’s persona.
+Now that your goals and mission statement are ready let’s get you to poke and prod at your audience pool to map out a buyer’s persona.

-Remember, everyone is a very broad, out of shape definition for an audience.
+Remember, everyone is a very broad, out-of-shape definition for an audience.
 Instead, go for a selected, highly targeted audience.

 The data available here is gold because it gives you an idea of what arrests your audience’s attention.
 Use this information to develop content around it.

 Fortunately, knowing your audience this closely allows you to pick a tone for your content and add some personality to it as well.
-Plus, as Dan Shewan, writing for WordStream, points out, “you can “speak” to them [your audience] more clearly and in a way that is more likely to resonate with them based on their demographic and interest profiles.”
+Plus, as Dan Shewan, writing for WordStream, points out, “You can “speak” to them [your audience] more clearly and in a way that is more likely to resonate with them based on their demographic and interest profiles.”

 • The time they spend on consuming content